 Pop over to Barracks Row (8th St. SE) for a quick and tasty bite at Belga Café.
 The small yet bustling Belgian restaurant warrants reservations, or you can try for seats at the bar.
 Mussels at least seven ways and an impressive beer list are matched with “Eurofusion” items with Asian influences that don’t disappoint.

-For further cerebral stimulation, head over to the stunning Folger Shakespeare Library to see Richard III “in the round,” at it’s newly reconfigured Elizabethan Theatre.
+For further cerebral stimulation, head over to the stunning Folger Shakespeare Library.
+The library offers an array of performances and lectures throughout the year.
 If it’s a mild night, stroll back to the Hyatt past the Supreme Court and across the Capitol grounds to New Jersey Avenue.